Georgia-Southwestern-State-Univeristy/capstone-project-study-buddy/README.md

 1. **Conversational AI Interaction**
    - **Multi-Modal Communication:** Provides support for text-to-text, speech-to-speech, text-to-speech, and speech-to-text interactions so the user can communicate in his or her most preferred mode using **Azure Cognitive Speech Services**.
    - **Dynamic Responses:** Sends related GIFs, using **GIPHY** API, with messages to make the interactions lively and engaging.
+   - **AI-Generated Images:** Creates custom images based on user prompts using Azure OpenAI (DALL·E), allowing you to visually illustrate concepts, scenes, or ideas in a polished and engaging manner.
    - **Expert Personas:** Adopts the persona of an expert in a user-selected topic (e.g., Science) to deliver responses that are both informative and engaging.
    - **Multi-Language Support:** Allows communication in more than one language, making it more accessible to different users using **Azure Translator service**.
    - **Initial Greeting and File Uploads:** Starts the interactions with a friendly greeting and lets users upload files for further assistance.